jquense/react-bootstrap-modal/README.md

 ### `Modal.Dismiss`

 A dismiss button for the Parent Modal. `Dismiss` button will trigger its parent Modal `onHide()` handler.
-You don't need to use a Dismiss button, they are jsut a Convenience Component.
+You don't need to use a Dismiss button, they are just a Convenience Component.

 ### `Modal.BaseModal`

 BaseModal represents just the modal markup without any of the logic to render it to the `document.body`.
 It is generally not recommended that you work with this component directly.
 You can use it if you really want to render a Modal inline.

 ## Styles

-You can use this module seperate from Twitter Bootstrap by just including the `/lib/styles/rbm-complete.css` file, or if you are using bootstrap and don't want to re-include styles you can just use `/lib/styles/rbm-patch.css`.
+You can use this module separate from Twitter Bootstrap by just including the `/lib/styles/rbm-complete.css` file, or if you are using bootstrap and don't want to re-include styles you can just use `/lib/styles/rbm-patch.css`.

 If you don't like the bootstrap visual look and feel, you can adjust `variables.less` to suit your needs.

-### 'Warning: owner-based and parent-based contexts differ`

-I know.
-It's fine.
-Really, nothing is wrong here.
-I wish I could make the cwarning go away, but instead we have to wait until react `0.14`